Tetrapod (structure): Adoption

-Tetrapods have become popular across the world, particularly in Japan; it is estimated that nearly 50 percent of Japan's 35000 km coastline has been covered or somehow altered by tetrapods and other forms of concrete.
+Tetrapods have become popular across the world, particularly in Japan.
+In 2007, it was estimated that up to 12 percent of Japan's 35000 km coastline was "semi-natural", defined as having been partially altered by roads or tetrapods.
 Their proliferation on the island of Okinawa, a popular vacation destination in Japan, has made it difficult for tourists to find unaltered beaches and shoreline, especially in the southern half of the island.